 Point is, I think that this particular experience is the reason why the subject of people and humanity lends me an optimism and fascination that I have trouble finding elsewhere.
 That hospital stay was humbling to the nth degree.

 It lent me a look into a handful of people who had hit their rock bottom and survived the blow.
 Myself included.

 See, there is something extremely endearing about watching a person save themselves, from themselves.
-And something even more special about walking along side of them as a source of compassion and encouragement.
+And something even more special about quietly walking beside them as they do it.

 If your path requires you to walk through hell, walk as if you own the place.